jasonxue1/kindergarten-puzzle/README.md

 Interactive, browser‑based puzzle viewer/editor.
 Data lives in JSON files (`shapes.json` + `puzzle/*.json`).
 The app is bilingual (English/中文), and the browser loads `shapes.json` directly from the repo at runtime.
-No local PNG export is required.
+No local blueprint PNG export is required.

 Controls: drag to move, Q/E rotate, F flip.
 Language can be switched in the UI.